 You can even get a maple syrup scented candle.

 Canadians love to read and the natural wonders in their country have inspired what is this, their most famous literary series.
 Author Lucy Maud Montgomery did more to capture the enchantment of Prince Edward Island where the series is set back in 1908, than anyone has done since.

 Taking home, a copy of the book will provide fond remembrances of that magical island for years to come.
 Anne of Green Gables Gifts

 Canada 150 Gear

-The nation just celebrated a big birthday and you can take a piece if it home with you.
+The nation just celebrated a big birthday and you can take a piece of it home with you.
 From pins and mats for your automobile to hoodies and baseball caps, there’s something for everyone.

-You might not be able to get one of these stone sculptures on the plane with you, but there are lots of ways you can celebrate this native Canadian artifact.
+You might not be able to get one of these stone sculptures on the plane with you, but there are lots of ways you can celebrate this native Canadian artefact.
 Originally, these stone made artifacts were used as signposts for Inuit people in the Arctic Region of Canada.

 Over the years the Inukshuks have become synonymous with the country and show up in a variety of different Canadian souvenir forms.
 These were used by the brave people who lived in northern regions of Canada for navigation since everything in the snow could look identical.